ON THIS DAY IN SCIENCE FICTION HISTORY

 "Blake takes the prison transport ship "London" under siege with help from Kerr Avon and Jenna Stannis.
 But when the siege fails, Blake, Jenna and Avon are sent to investigate a abandoned alien spaceship, where Blake decides to take to control of the ship and escape."

-It all began right here: on this day in 1984, Chocky premiered in the United Kingdom.
+On this day in 1984 (in the United Kingdom), Chocky premiered in the United Kingdom.
 According to our friends at IMDB.com, here's the plot summary for the first episode of the first season:

 "It's Matthew's birthday and the family have gone to London.
 They go on an open-top bus and visit the planetarium.
 Matthew explains that he wants to be an astronaut when he grows up.
 It is discovered that Matthew has been adopted.
 In Maths the following morning, a blue-white light appears and enters the classroom.
 It seems to be searching for someone.
 It lands on Matthew and Matthew immediately finds that he can solve the problems straight away, when he couldn't before.
 Matthew's parents notice his unusual behaviour as he starts to ask some unusual questions.
 Matthew has a fever and starts talking aloud.
 His parents discover Chocky, who seems to be an imaginary friend."